 A regular sleeping pattern of 7.5–9 hours per night is recommended to help people function at their best.
 However, as we get older, a number of factors combine and make this harder to achieve.

 The most notable change is a decrease in the levels of melatonin – the hormone that governs our sleeping patterns – within our bodies.
-Elderly people are also more likely to be woken up by health complaints or minor disturbances, and often have trouble falling asleep at the desired time.
+Older people are also more likely to be woken up by health complaints or minor disturbances, and often have trouble falling asleep at the desired time.

 With the right information and support, you can take steps towards helping your loved-one gain the amount of rest they need.